antmartinez10/Natural-Language-Processing/Federlist Paper's Authorship Using Machine Learning/README.md

+## Objective:
-**Objective**: Gain experience in text classification using machine learning with Python and sklearn.
+Gain experience in text classification using machine learning with Python and sklearn.
 This is a multi-class classification problem.
 All sklearn classifiers do multiclass classification with no special parameters required.
 The do multi-class classification by decomposing the problem into binary classification problems.
 Read more in the docs.

+## Background:
-**Background**: The Federalist Papers is a collection of documents written by Alexander Hamilton, James Madison, and John Jay collectively under the pseudonym Publius.
+The Federalist Papers is a collection of documents written by Alexander Hamilton, James Madison, and John Jay collectively under the pseudonym Publius.
 These documents were written to persuade voters to ratify the US Constitution.
 These documents continue to be influential to this day, as they are frequently cited in Federal court rulings, as well as law blogs,